Not Yet At Ease

 Duration, 2′

 These tropes suggest the ways in which many of the Indian soldiers and ‘followers’ made the conditions of war time ‘bearable’ and lived through very difficult conditions with courage, sensitivity and a sign that they had not forgotten what made life beautiful.
-This attitude is evident in the letters they wrote home, some of which have also made their way into the narrative of our work.
+This attitude is evident in the letters they wrote home, some of which have also made their way into the audio elements of the work.

 Ghost Floating Legs